smnorris/fwapg/_sources/04_functions.md.txt

 | value                     | description                                 |
 | :-------------------------|-------------------------------------------- |
 | `CUT`                     | Input point falls in a river/canal, output geometry is cut across the banks of the river/canal
 | `DEM`                     | Input point falls on a linear stream >50m upstream from outlet of input watershed and >100m downstream from top of watershed, further processing of the fundamental watershed in which the point lies with the DEM would be valuable to improve the output watershed.
-This is functionally equivalent to the `DROP` value
+This is functionally equivalent to the `DROP` value, the fundamental watershed in which the point lies is not included in the output geometry
 | `DROP`                    | Input point falls on a linear stream and is <=100m downstream from the top of the fundamental watershed in which it lies - this fundamental watershed is not included in output geometry
 | `KEEP`                    | Input point falls on a linear stream and is <=50m upstream from the outlet of the fundamental watershed in which it lies - this fundamental watershed is entirely retained in the output geometry
 | `LAKE`                    | Input point falls within a lake/reservoir - watershed returned includes everything upstream of the outlet of the lake/reservoir